-IMPORTANT MESSAGE TO ALL BAC HOA REGULAR AND AUXILLARY MEMBERS-
+IMPORTANT MESSAGE TO ALL HOA AND AUXILIARY MEMBERS-

 Until further notice, pond construction and use is prohibited.
 Water seepage and evaporation can result in unnecessarily excessive water usage.

 We on the Board want to strongly emphasize with all of you how dry the conditions are in this area and the need for you to do all you can to consider fire safety, to take fire precautions and to prevent fires on your properties.
 Our local Heber-Overgaard Fire Department on the corner of Hwy.
 260 and Lumber Valley has a wealth of information and knowledge available in pamphlet and handout form and in counsel that can be received from the firefighters.
 Property surveys by firefighters can be arranged at the fire station.
 By taking about five minutes of reading informative pamphlets and just a few hours of work to clear combustible material and haul it off, all of our homes and properties can have the potential for fire damage reduced by a considerable degree.

 We ask that as many of you as possible visit the front office personnel in the fire department to get more information.
 As you are driving by, take the time to stop.
 We recommend that each of you obtain the “Homeowners’ “Inside and Out” Wildfire Checklist” that is available at the fire department.
 We have also placed this most valuable checklist on our website, OurBAC.com.
 Please print it out and take the time to complete the survey on your property.
 The research and work that you do to protect your own home and property will also help to protect your neighbor’s and can spur others on in the community to work to protect theirs.